tabcat/dynamic-content/ARTICLE.md

 > **The Merkle-DAGs built with IPLD provide a persistent and efficient layer for collaborators to sync.**
 ---

+### Read and Write Steps

+Describes the process of reading/writing dynamic content to IPFS:

+#### Writing

+1. Make changes to the local replica
+2. Push replica data to the IPLD pinner
+3. Republish IPNS to point to new CID root
+4. Add IPNS key as a provider of the Dynamic Content's ID

+#### Reading

+1. Query the DHT for Providers of the Dynamic Content's ID
+2. Resolve providers' IPNS keys to CIDs
+3. Resolve CIDs to IPLD data
+4. Merge changes with the local replica

+---
+> **Titling this article 'Replication on IPFS' might have been more accurate, but 'Hosting Dynamic Content on IPFS' sounded waaay better.**
+---

 ### Dynamic-Content IDs

 A Dynamic-Content ID (DCID) looks like a CID.
 Also, both DCIDs and CIDs reference and identify content on the DHT.